Disney and LGBTQ representation in animation: Queer coding

 In June 2021, Luca was released on Disney+.
 Some argued that the film felt "gay" even if not "explicitly queer," and more ambiguous, comparing it to the 2017 live-action film Call Me by Your Name and the 2020 animated film Wolfwalkers.
 Others said that Luca and Alberto hiding their true sea monster identities was an allegory for people who are members of the LGBTQ+ community, feeling as though they need to hide their true selves in order to be accepted.
 The film's director, Enrico Casarosa, said this was unintentional and that his original vision for the film was to explore the time in a child's life before romance, but he has since welcomed the interpretation after the film's release, also stating: "While I identify with pronouns he/him and I am a straight man, the themes of diversity, acceptance and inclusion in our movie are dear to my heart".

-On July 10, 2021, The Owl House episode "Through the Looking Glass Ruins" premiered on the Disney Channel.
-One reviewer, Mey Rude said that the episode pushes forward the relationship between Luz and Amity, with Amity putting her job as a librarian in jeopardy to help Luz, while the latter goes through trials to get Amity her job back, and Amity kissing Luz on the cheek.
-Rude also noted that the LGBTQ characters in the show are "fleshed-out characters," pointed out the episode, directed by Bo Coburn, was co-written by Molly Ostertag and Terrace, with the former writing "Enchanting Grom Fright" and "Wing It Like Witches."
-That episode was co-written by Rachel Vine.
-Another reviewer described the episode as delivering a "definitive message that love transcends gender even in the world of children’s animation."
-The same reviewer also said that fans shouldn't look to "giant corporations for continual queer representation" and expressed their frustration at the end of The Owl House after its third season airs.
-Another reviewer noted that Luz and Amity were beginning to "understand their feelings for one another."

-On July 24, 2021, The Owl House episode "Eda's Requiem" featured a character named Raine Whispers, who goes by they/them pronouns and is voiced by transgender and non-binary actor Avi Roque.
-Raine is Disney's first non-binary character.
-In the episode, Eda Clawthorne is shown to have feelings for Raine.
-The subsequent episode, "Knock, Knock, Knockin' on Hooty's Door", which aired on July 31, reveals that Eda and Raine were formerly dating, before breaking up.
-The episode also has Luz and Amity asking each other out, officially becoming a couple.
-GLAAD praised the episode, saying they were excited to see a "wonderful and affirming message" from the series.
-The teen version of Raine Whispers is also voiced by a non-binary actor Blu del Barrio.